Updated May 9, 2023

-Swift is a general-purpose programming language developed by Apple for operating system like iOS, macOS, watch OS, and Linux.
-Swift supports multiple programming paradigms, and it is object-oriented, functional and imperative in nature.
+Swift is a general-purpose programming language developed by Apple for operating systems like iOS, macOS, watch OS, and Linux.
+Swift supports multiple programming paradigms and is object-oriented, functional, and imperative.
 It is heavily designed to work with Apple’s Cocoa and Cocoa Touch Frameworks.
-Go is a programming language also known by the name of Golang, created by Google in 2009.
-Go supports multi-paradigm like procedural, functional and concurrent.
-Its syntax is traditionally coming from C, but it has done a lot of modification to improve upon features like simplicity and safety.
+Go is a programming language, also known as Golang, created by Google in 2009.
+Go supports multi-paradigm like procedural, functional, and concurrent.
+Its syntax is traditionally coming from C, but it has done a lot of modifications to improve features like simplicity and safety.

-- Swift does not a separate library import to support functionalities like input/output or string handling.
-It comes along with the Playground feature, where Swift programmers can write their code and execute to see their results immediately.
+- Swift does not have a separate library import to support functionalities like input/output or string handling.
+It comes with the Playground feature, where Swift programmers can write and execute their code to see their results immediately.
 The first release of Swift was released in 2010.

-- There are many lucrative features of Swift that are making it an emerging programming language.
-Swift designers took ideas from various other programming languages such as Objective-C, Rust, Haskell, Ruby, Python, C# and CLU.
-It makes use of safe programming patterns, which is one of the key ingredients of modern programming features.
+- Many lucrative features of Swift are making it an emerging programming language.
+Swift designers took ideas from other programming languages such as Objective-C, Rust, Haskell, Ruby, Python, C#, and CLU.
+It uses safe programming patterns, one of the key ingredients of modern programming features.

-- Go syntax after arriving from modification with C is to keep the code readable and compact.
-It adds literal syntax, which allows easier iteration over collection data structure like strings, maps, etc.
+- Go syntax after modification with C is to keep the code readable and compact.
+It adds literal syntax, which allows easier iteration over collection data structures like strings, maps, etc.

-- Most of the features about Go and its tools follow the UNIX pattern, having with utility in mind, so instead of merging into the language structure, a developer can now focus more on the development logic.
+- Most of the features of Go and its tools follow the UNIX pattern, having utility in mind, so instead of merging into the language structure, a developer can now focus more on the development logic.

 - You don’t have to compile your Go code to run it.
 It will be automatically compiled and run.
-A major strength of Go is that it’s minimalistic and fast.
+A significant strength of Go is that it’s minimalistic and fast.

 - People do write a lot of scripts in it.
-Go can act as a very powerful tool when it comes to web-programming, microservices or mobile development.
+Go can be a powerful tool for web programming, microservices, or mobile development.
 In many use cases, Go web development has proved to be more rapid than Swift.

-Below is the top 8 difference between Swift and Go:
+Below are the top 8 differences between Swift vs Go:

-The Key Differences Between Swift and Go Performance are explained in the below-mentioned points:
+The key differences between Swift vs Go Performance are explained in the below-mentioned points:

 - Swift is a pretty complex language, whereas Go is minimalistic, making it easy to learn and master.

-- Swift’s library and support are Apple-centric, although open-source with an official Linux port but no official Windows support, whereas Go is open source and not specific to a product or operating system.
+- Swift’s library and support are Apple-centric, although open-source with an official Linux port but no official Windows support.
+In contrast, Go is open-source and not specific to a product or operating system.

 - Swift is better designed to work on iOS for writing apps, whereas Go is more suited toward writing servers and web development.

-- Swift syntax still may change, as the language is not final, whereas Go is on 1.3 now and is more stable in nature.
+- Swift syntax may still change, as the language is not final, whereas Go is on 1.3 now and more stable.

-- Swift has a built-in Playground that seems similar to iPython’s Notebook, whereas Go only has an online Playground, which lets you run a limited subset of Go programs online.
+- Swift has a built-in Playground similar to iPython’s Notebook, whereas Go only has an online Playground, which lets you run a limited subset of Go programs online.

-- Swift does support generic types, whereas Go does not support generic type.
+- Swift does support generic types, whereas Go does not support generic types.

 - Swift looks into the future; it embraces modern ideas from programming language design and research, whereas Go looks to the past, rejecting any modern idea about language design.